-2020 has been an extraordinary year; we’ve all faced challenges we never imagined.
+The last few years have been extraordinary ; we’ve all faced challenges we never imagined.
 Through all this, the philanthropic landscape shifted, often daily, and your organization has been working tirelessly to meet these new challenges.
 But now, as you prepare for an uncertain future, it’s a critical time to review your Development program and decide what’s working, what isn’t, and where you can or should shift your focus and resources to continue to meet your mission.

 That’s why an independent Development Audit is so essential.